List of Empire ships (H): Empire Hilda

-Empire Hilda was a 292 GRT tug which was built by Blyth Dry Docks & Shipbuilding Co Ltd. Launched on 19 December 1945 and completed in May 1946.
+Empire Hilda was a 292 GRT tug, built by Blyth Dry Docks & Shipbuilding Co Ltd. Launched on 19 December 1945 and completed in May 1946.
 Sold in 1949 to J Fisher & Sons Ltd, Barrow in Furness and renamed Fisherhill.
 Scrapped in June 1968 in Barrow in Furness.

 Empire Homer

-Empire Homer was a 6,996 GRT cargo ship which was built by Greenock Dockyard Co Ltd, Greenock.
+Empire Homer was a 6,996 GRT cargo ship, built by Greenock Dockyard Co Ltd, Greenock.
 Launched on 19 November 1941 and completed in December 1941.
 Aground on Sandray, Outer Hebrides on 15 January 1942 and broke in two, a total loss.

 Empire Homestead

-Empire Homestead was a 296 GRT coastal tanker which was built by Rowhedge Ironworks Ltd, Rowhedge.
+Empire Homestead was a 296 GRT coastal tanker, built by Rowhedge Ironworks Ltd, Rowhedge.
 Launched on 10 November 1942 and completed in February 1943.
 Sold in 1947 to A/S Norske Shell, Norway, and renamed Havskjell.
 Operated under the management of Anglo-Saxon Petroleum Co Ltd. Solf to Shell Tankers Ltd in 1953.
 Sold in 1960 to A/S Shellbatane, Norway.
 Lengthened in 1963, now 372 GRT, (430 DWT).
 To Shell Nigeria Ltd in 1972 and renamed Nigeria Shell 2.
 Sold in 1976 to National Oil Marketing Co, Lagos, Nigeria and renamed National Eagle 2.
 Scrapped in 1984.

 Empire Honduras

-Empire Honduras was a 7,320 GRT cargo ship which was built by Short Brothers Ltd, Sunderland.
+Empire Honduras was a 7,320 GRT cargo ship, built by Short Brothers Ltd, Sunderland.
 Launched on 27 June 1945 and completed in October 1945.
 Sold in 1948 to Bank Line Ltd and renamed Lochybank.
 Operated under the management of A Weir & Co Ltd. Sold in 1954 to Halcyon Lijn NV, Rotterdam, and renamed Stad Haarlem.
 Sold in 1963 to Union Fair Shipping Co Inc, Liberia, and renamed Union Fair.
 Operated under the management of P S Li, Hong Kong.
 Scrapped in April 1969 at Kaohsiung, Taiwan.

 Empire Hope

-Empire Hope was a 12,688 GRT refrigerated cargo liner which was built by Harland & Wolff Ltd, Belfast.
+Empire Hope was a 12,688 GRT refrigerated cargo liner, built by Harland & Wolff Ltd, Belfast.
 Launched on 27 March 1941 and completed in October 1941.
 Operated under the management of Shaw, Savill & Albion Co Ltd. On 11 August 1942 she was bombed by Junkers Ju 88 and Heinkel He 111 while a member of Convoy WS 21.
 Her engines were put out of action by eighteen near misses and two direct hits which set her on fire.
 As she was carrying kerosene, coal and explosives, her crew abandoned ship and were rescued by HMS Penn.
 Just before midnight on 12 August, Empire Hope was torpedoed by the Italian Submarine Bronzo.
 The wreck was deemed a hazard to shipping and sunk by HMS Bramham off Galeta Island.